insideItself/404state_key_storage/README.md

 ### Installation

 1. Clone project using command `git clone git@github.com:insideItself/404state_key_storage.git`
-2. Create `.env`-file in main project directory that will contain project credentials.
+2. Create `.env`-file in main project directory that will contains project credentials.
 Use file `.env.EXAMPLE` as example.
-3. Run project using command `docker-compose up -d --build --scale app=3`
+3. Run project using command `docker-compose up -d --build --scale app=1`.
+Use app=number to specify number of web-servers that you want to use.

 ### Project Schema